 As a tenant, you have a legal obligation to pay rent.
 Paying your rent is the most important part of a tenancy agreement.
 The rent you pay to BCHA goes towards paying for the services that we provide to you.

 If you miss payments, then you will owe us money and your account will be in arrears.
 We offer advice and support to our customers who are having difficulty paying their rent.

 Are you having difficulty paying your rent?

 If you are having trouble paying you rent, you should seek advice as soon as possible.
-The first thing you need to do is contact your Housing Officer, who will work with you to identify why you are unable to pay your rent, and try to help you sort the problem.
+The first thing you need to do is contact your Tenancy Officer, who will work with you to identify why you are unable to pay your rent, and try to help you sort the problem.

 If it is a temporary problem which is preventing you from paying your rent, for example, your Child Tax Credit has been delayed, then we can work with you to set up an agreement, establishing when and how you will pay your rent.

 However, if there has been a significant change to your circumstances, for instance, if you have lost your job, our Housing Officer will advise you of your next steps, and how you can prevent your rent arrears from increasing.
 One way for us to help you will be to work through an Income & Expenditure Form, this will show you exactly what money you have left over each month to go towards debts.
 It will also help us to ensure that any agreements that you make to clear your rent arrears are affordable.
 As long as you continue to maintain these payments, we will not need to make any further contact.

 If you would prefer to discuss your finances with an independent service, then please let your Housing Officer know, who will be able to provide you with some contact details.

 We do not recommend that you ignore your rent arrears – it is always best to speak to someone to help you get back in control of your finances.